 There are more intense relationships that determine all layout properties of the things they relate.
 The most basic example is:

-completely determines layout of both squares...
+equal completely determines layout of both squares...
 But it

 might not be the most interesting relationship.
 Here's another relationship